 Not only does Koh Lan have great beaches, but the water clarity has to be seen to be believed.

-Koh Lan is not the closest beach to Bangkok but most definitely it is the one of the best beaches around Bangkok and if you are staying in Pattaya it is well worth the ferry or speedboat ride.
+Koh Lan is not the closest beach to Bangkok but most definitely it is the one of the best Bangkok beaches and if you are staying in Pattaya it is well worth the ferry or speedboat ride to take a day trip over to this island.

 It seems the further you go off the coast of Pattaya, the clearer the water becomes.